lsst/dp0-1_lsst_io/data-access-analysis-tools/index-portal-intro.rst

    tap_schema.columns.description
    FROM tap_schema.columns
    WHERE tap_schema.columns.table_name = 'dp01_dc2_catalogs.object'

+This produces a subset of the data shown in the lower right pane of the Portal's **Single Table** query screen, described ablve.

 See also :ref:`Examples-DP0-1-Notebooks` for additional demonstrations of how to use the Portal's Single Table Query.